 Standing Committees are expected to be durable bodies with a continuing existence, subject to the annual review of membership and terms of reference by the CCG Board.
 For terms of reference for all standing committees, please see the Herts Valleys CCG website

 The CCG Board has put in place the following standing committees:

-The Quality and Performance Committee to oversee the integrated governance arrangements for the effective discharge of the CCG’s functions with particular focus on quality, performance and finance.
+The quality committee to oversee the integrated governance arrangements for the effective discharge of the CCG’s functions with particular focus on quality.

-The pdf Patient and Public Involvement Committee (216 KB) to provide the Board with assurance that there is meaningful participation in the business of the CCG from patients, carers, families and members of public across the CCG’s locality areas
+The patient and public involvment committee provides the Board with assurance that there is meaningful participation in the business of the CCG from patients, carers, families and members of public across the CCG’s locality areas.